Tomorrow's Fish and Chip Paper? Slowly Incorporated News and the Cross-Section of Stock Returns

 Date Written: August 27, 2019

-A large literature debates the link between news and investor decision making.
-Relying on unique U.S. firm-level news data between 1979 and 2016, we document the cross-sectional difference in the speed of diffusion of the information contained in news.
+The link between news and investor decision making is widely discussed in the literature.
+Utilising unique U.S. firm-level news data between 1979 and 2016, we document a cross-sectional difference in the speed of the diffusion of information contained in news.
 We distinguish news articles as being either slowly or quickly incorporated into contemporaneous stock prices.
-The return spread between these two types of news yields a statistically significant profitability (139 basis points per month) and this effect cannot be explained by other well-known risk factors.
-By employing novel attention data (Google Search Volume Index and Bloomberg News Readerships Index), we find that this news-induced anomaly can be attributed to limited-attention theory where firm-specific news is not read by investors.
-Our research refines the role of news regarding information dissemination in the financial markets.
+The return spread between stocks classified according to these two types of news yields a statistically significant profit of 139 basis points per month.
+This abnormal return cannot be explained by other well-known risk factors and is robust when allowing for trading costs.
+Overall, our research refines the role of news regarding information dissemination in the financial markets.

 Keywords: news sentiment, information dissemination, stock return predictability, investor attention, anomalies